NSS-Data-Instructional-Stuff/data-analytics/projects/yelp-charlotte/README.md

     This should result in 9,507 rows transferred.
 Rename the resulting table to `dimension_business`.

-    - Next, pull in all reviews of the businesses in Charlotte using this query:
+    b.
+Next, pull in all reviews of the businesses in Charlotte using this query:

     ```SELECT * FROM review WHERE business_id IN (SELECT business_id FROM business WHERE city = 'Charlotte' and state = 'NC');```

     This should result in 309,406 rows.
 Rename this table to `fact_review`.

-    - Finally, get information of all users who have reviewed these businesses with the following query:
+    c.
+Finally, get information of all users who have reviewed these businesses with the following query:

     ```SELECT * FROM yelp_user WHERE user_id IN (SELECT user_id FROM review WHERE business_id IN (SELECT business_id FROM business WHERE city = 'Charlotte' and state = 'NC'));```